azhou05/technica-project/README.md

 ## Project Overview

 EasiPeasi Expense Snap allows users to upload images of receipts, which are automatically scanned to extract key details like items, prices, and dates.
-It tracks expenses over time, categorizes them into meaningful groups, and visualizes trends through graphs and charts.
+It tracks expenses over time, allows users to categorize them into meaningful groups, and visualizes trends through graphs and charts.
 This app provides users with actionable insights to make smarter financial decisions and maintain better control over their spending habits.

 ## Features